sandinmyjoints/leveraging-node/talk.md

 - Community: Big community and growing.
 - Lots of libraries already, more being released all the time.
 Momentum.
 - Productivity:
+- Our focus is on relentlessly delivering value for our users.
 - I think in 2011, choosing Node when thinking about productivity was a bold choice.
 But several reasons:
 - Node does async control flow throughout, unlike other languages where it is